j-devops/dockerfiles/README.md

 # zero_mining dockerfiles

 ### Assumptions:
-Docker installed
+1. Docker installed
-nvidia-docker installed (only needed for mining or accessing GPUs)  Gives a Shim to allow you access to video cards.
+2.  nvidia-docker installed (only needed for mining or accessing GPUs)

-note: this was tested / built under centos 7.3

 ### Generic Build docker image
 1. download file to a directory